 Benefits payments are made to participants upon retirement or termination of employment (or to the beneficiary in the event of death) and are in the form of lump sum distribution payments.
 A participant may request a loan for up to the lesser of 50% of the participant's vested interest or \$50,000, less the participant's highest outstanding loan balance during the preceding 12 months.
-Loans are typically repaid over a five-year period and bear interest at prime rate plus 1%.
-Interest rates ranged from 4.25% to 10.76% at December 31, 2011.
-Loans outstanding at December 31, 2011 mature from January 2, 2012 through September 18, 2035.
+Loans typically bear interest at prime rate plus 1%.
+Interest rates ranged from 4.25% to 10.25% at December 31, 2012.
+Loans outstanding at December 31, 2012 mature from January 8, 2013 through September 18, 2035.
 Loans outstanding upon a participant's termination of employment are considered deemed distributions if not repaid and are deducted from the participant's account balance prior to distribution.
 These amounts are taxed to the participant in the year of the participant's termination.
-Former participants of a plan assumed during an acquisition in 1999 are eligible to receive in service withdrawals from their vested contributions made prior to December 31, 1999 after attaining 59 1⁄2 years of age.
+Participants of any plan that was merged into the Plan who were previously eligible for an in-service withdrawal from their vested contributions after attaining 59 1⁄2 years of age continue to be eligible for the same benefit for those balances that were transferred on the merger date.